 Office: CU 261/Boca Campus

-As an instructor in the social sciences, Lotus’s goal is to teach students how to benefit from developing their sociological imaginations and applying it to their own lives and immediate circumstances.
-Her aim is to help students appreciate the macro-level forces that structure our lives and thus foster students’ discovery of a more useful way of looking at the world beyond the individualism that dominates our culture.
+At FAU, Dr. Seeley teaches classes on sociological theory, qualitative research methods, gender and society, gender and work, sociology of work, and microsociology.
+As an instructor in sociology, her goal is to teach students how to benefit from applying their sociological imaginations to their own lives and immediate circumstances.
+Her mission is to help students understand how macro-level forces structure their lives so that they can develop more useful ways of looking at the world than the individualism that dominates our culture.

 Dr. Seeley has published on feminist theory and sociological theory, the classed dimensions of slut-shaming stigma, how men administrative assistants perform masculinity and femininity, and how organizational status is (re)produced at universities when faculty and staff engage in help-seeking for IT support services and through efforts to circumvent waiting.
 Drawing from feminist theories of doing gender, symbolic interactionism, and ethnomethodology, Dr. Seeley’s research as uses qualitative data to elucidate the individual and interactional processes by which gender and other inequalities are (re)produced both in and outside organizations.